Watering the Roots

 After spending his first year in the dorms as the only surfer surrounded by cowboys, Mike welcomed Jim to SLO.
 The two shared a room that gave easy access to the winding cement walkway around the dorms, perfect for skating, which ended in an ivy-covered bank to jump off into, if you could move your feet fast enough to run it out.
-Since almost every afternoon is onshore here, there was plenty of time to pass by wearing down skateboard wheels and bearings.
-Unfortunately there was nowhere locally to buy replacement wheels (especially urethane ones, which had only been around for a year or two), not to mention decks and trucks.
+Since almost every afternoon is onshore in SLO County, there was plenty of time to wear down skateboard wheels and bearings.
+Unfortunately there was nowhere locally to buy replacements (especially urethane wheels, which had only been around for a year or two), not to mention decks and trucks.

 By this time there was a crew of surfers in the dorms, including Danny Dunbar, Bill Adams (the Duke), and Sam George.
 Back then Sam was one of the only guys in the water doing S-turns, while most held a line as long and as straight as possible.
 No one wore leashes, and westuits were mostly jackets and short johns purchased on weekend trips to Southern California.